vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 #### 3.2.2 Breakdown parameter: gradient-length Knudsen number

 The gradient-length Knudsen number, _**KnGLL**_, serves as the breakdown parameter in _hy2Foam_.
 It is defined as the maximum of four gradient-length Knudsen numbers (called _components_) based on trans-rotational and vibro-electronic temperatures, density, and velocity.
-It can be printed using the following set-up
+It can be printed using the following setup

 ```c++
 rarefiedParameters